EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 Double-clicking on a cell will take you to the `Raw Packets` page, highlighting the packet that updated the cell.

+Right-clicking on a cell will give you options to add breakpoints on a cell, with the options of "Change", "Read" and "Write".
+When a packet triggers a breakpoint, the UI will be paused, and will take you to the `Raw Packets` page, highlighting the packet.

 ## Disclaimer
 This program is not guaranteed to always succeed on sniffing.
 If you find the program not finding any packets for a while, try restarting the program.